 Dean Karlan is the Frederic Esser Nemmers Distinguished Professor of Economics and Finance at the Kellogg School of Management, Northwestern University.
 He is also the Co-Director of the Global Poverty Research Lab at Northwestern’s Buffett Institute for Global Studies.
 Prior to this he was at Yale.
 Karlan is also Founder of Innovations for Poverty Action (IPA), a Research Fellow of the M.I.T.
-Jameel Poverty Action Lab, and Co-director of the Financial Access Initiative, a consortium of New York University, Harvard University, Yale University and IPA created with funding from the Bill and Melissa Gates Foundation.
+Jameel Poverty Action Lab, and Co-director of the Financial Access Initiative, a consortium of New York University, Harvard University, Yale University and IPA created with funding from the Bill and Melinda Gates Foundation.
 In 2007, he received a Presidential Early Career Award for Scientists and Engineers, the highest honor bestowed by the United States government on outstanding scientists and engineers beginning their independent careers.

 His research focuses on microeconomic issues of poverty, specifically employing experimental methodologies to examine what works, what does not, and why.
 He focuses on microfinance program design internationally, and voting and charitable giving decisions domestically.
 In microfinance, he has studied interest rate policy, credit evaluation and scoring policies, entrepreneurship training, group versus individual liability, savings product design, credit with education, and impact from increased access to credit.
 His work on savings typically uses insights from psychology and behavioural economics to design and test specialised products.